reactjs/react.dev/src/content/learn/typescript.md

 ### `useContext` {/*typing-usecontext*/}

-The [`useContext` hook](/reference/react/useContext) is a technique for passing data down the component tree without having to pass props through components.
-It is used by creating a provider component and often by creating a hook to consume the value in a child component.
+The [`useContext` Hook](/reference/react/useContext) is a technique for passing data down the component tree without having to pass props through components.
+It is used by creating a provider component and often by creating a Hook to consume the value in a child component.

 The type of the value provided by the context is inferred from the value passed to the `createContext` call: